12 Best Day Trips from Florence, Italy + Helpful Tips

 Beautiful city of Lucca with a view of lush hills beyond - one of the best day trips from Florence

-12 Best Day Trips from Florence, Italy
+Best Guided Day Trips from Florence

 If this is your first time in Tuscany, then this classic Tuscany in One Day Tour is a non-negotiable must-do!

-On this Tuscany in One Day Tour from Florence, you’ll visit three of Tuscany’s most endearing destinations: Siena, San Gimignano, and Pisa.
-Plus, you’ll enjoy a long and leisurely farm-to-table lunch and wine tasting at a family-owned vineyard in the Chianti Hills.
+On this Tuscany in One Day Tour from Florence, you’ll visit three of Tuscanyโ€™s most endearing destinations: Siena, San Gimignano, and Pisa.
+Plus, you’ll enjoy a long and leisurely farm-to-table lunch and wine tasting at a family-owned vineyard and olive grove in the Chianti wine region.

 I have done this tour twice, so I can confidently say that this is the most comprehensive day trip from Florence.
-(And thousands of other 5-star reviews back me up.)
+(And thousands of other 5-star reviews back me up!)

 Maddy drinking red wine and overlooking vineyards in Tuscany, on a day trip from Florence